Mina (Italian singer): Since 1974

 Mina continued to release albums on a yearly basis with her son Massimiliano Pani as the producer.
 Between 1972 and 1995, she published a double album each year.
-From 1973, her LPs and CDs have been characterized by artistic motifs of the designers Luciano Tallarini, Gianni Ronco and the photographer Mauro Balletti.
-From the mid-1980s, the design of the album covers was trusted to Balletti alone.
+Since 1973, her LPs and CDs have been characterized by artistic motifs of the designers Luciano Tallarini, Gianni Ronco and the photographer Mauro Balletti.
+From the mid-1980s, the design of the album covers was entrusted to Balletti alone.
 All of Mina's records under the PDU label have reached the Italian Top 100.
 A large part of her work has consisted of covering well-known songs; she has dedicated tribute albums to The Beatles, Frank Sinatra, Renato Zero, Domenico Modugno, Lucio Battisti, Enzo Jannacci, the Neapolitan song, and sacred music.
 Starting in 1989, all of her records included the jazzy piano playing of Danilo Rea.

 After leaving the stage, her greatest chart successes have been duets.
 In 1985, "Questione di feeling", a duet with Riccardo Cocciante, was the 13th biggest-selling single of the year in Italy and became an evergreen (as a hit song is called in Europe).
-The duet album Mina Celentano, recorded with Adriano Celentano, was the biggest-selling album of 1998 in Italy.
-The break in Mina's TV appearances lasted until 2001 when she released footage of her recording sessions.
+The duet album Mina Celentano, recorded with Celentano, was the biggest-selling album of 1998 in Italy.
+The break in Mina's TV appearances lasted until 2001, when she released footage of her recording sessions.
 The videos were broadcast over the Wind internet site on 30 March.
-This resulted in millions of visits to the site on that night, and additional millions on the following days.
+This resulted in millions of visits to the site on that night and additional millions on the following days.
 The footage was released as the DVD Mina in Studio.

 After that event, Mina's singles started to chart in Italy again.
 The track "Succhiando l'uva" (2002), written for her by Zucchero, peaked at No. 3 on the chart.
 Mina's cover of "Don't call me baby (Can't take my eyes off you)" (2003) reached No. 4 in Italy.
 The single "Alibi" (2007) reached No. 6 in Italy.
 The triple CD The Platinum Collection reached No. 1 on the Italian charts.
 So did Olio (1999), Veleno (2002), Bula Bula (2005), Todavía (2007), Le migliori (2016) and Maeba (2018).
-Mina's later releases included duets with Mick Hucknall, Fabrizio De André, Piero Pelù, Adriano Celentano, Lucio Dalla, Joan Manuel Serrat, Chico Buarque, Miguel Bosé, Tiziano Ferro, Giorgia and Seal.
+Mina's later releases included duets with Mick Hucknall, Fabrizio De André, Piero Pelù, Celentano, Lucio Dalla, Joan Manuel Serrat, Chico Buarque, Miguel Bosé, Tiziano Ferro, Giorgia and Seal.
 In recent years, Mina has been writing a weekly column on the front page of La Stampa (from 2000 until 2011) and a page in the Italian edition of the magazine Vanity Fair, where she answered fan letters (from 2003 until 2015).